airomo/airomo-android-sdk/airomo-sdk-ui/README.md

 Airomo SDK UI for Android *(airomo-sdk-ui)*.
 ============================================

 This library includes ready to use UI fragments and full integration with the Airomo cloud services for Contextual App delivery.
+The application developer can rapidly integrate contextual app delivery and app search functionality to their application with easy integration.

 Build instructions:
 ___________________